 to explore new cities and countries.
 When you're traveling by yourself,

 be sure to carry Furman's emergency contact information and let your

 family and professors know where you'll be and how to contact you.

 We don't allow or endorse any travel to areas on the U.S. State Department's Travel Warning list.

-If you have a disability, be sure to talk with disability services and the study away office as you're considering your options.
+If you have a disability, be sure to talk with the Student Office for Accessibility Resources and the study away office as you're considering your options.
 Ask faculty program directors about physical requirements and learning conditions while deciding whether to participate.
 Together, you can discuss a travel plan that will work for you.

 - Honeymoon phase: When you first arrive everything is new, different, and exciting.
 During this phase you will experience heightened curiosity and a desire to try new things and meet new people.